Skip site navigation (1)Skip section navigation (2)

 -A|--authentication-file=filename

-username and password used in the connection.
-The format of the
+name and password used in the connection.
+The format of the file is:

 username = <value>